Spanish coup of March 1939: Governmental reaction

 On March 2 at Posición Yuste Negrín held the meeting with top military, including Miaja, Matallana, Casado and Buiza.
-He pondered upon replacing Casado either with Lister or with commander of the III.
-Corps Bueno, but eventually he did nothing.
+He pondered upon replacing Casado either with Enrique Líster or with commander of the III Corps Bueno, but eventually he did nothing.
 On March 3 the government made public a number of military nominations; trusted high Communist officers were posted to key positions at the Levantine coast, especially in the provinces of Murcia and Alicante.
 The same day Negrín called key military, including Miaja, Casado and Matallana, to a meeting to be held again at Posición Yuste on March 5.
 All of them played for time; in fact, final touches were being added to the plan of the coup.